On quantum states generated from interacting oscillators: Introduction

 Here, in the framework of Heisenberg equations and Bogoliubov transformations, we consider two and three linearly interacting quantum oscillators.
-In Sec. (\ref{Secii}), for two linearly interacting oscillators denoted by $a,\,b$-type oscillators, where also an external classical source is applied to the $b$-type oscillator, the generated binomial states, energy exchange between the oscillators, and exact matrix elements of the reduced density matrix of the $a$-type oscillator are obtained and discussed.
-In Sec. (\ref{Seciii}), we will generalize the approach to three linearly interacting quantum oscillators denoted by $a,\,b,\,c$-type oscillators.
-From the results obtained for two and three oscillators, the generalization to $n$-linearly interacting oscillators will be straightforward.
+In Sec. (\ref{Secii}), for two linearly interacting oscillators denoted by $a,\,b$-oscillators, where also an external classical source is applied to the $b$-oscillator, the generated binomial states, the energy exchange between the oscillators, and matrix elements of the reduced density matrix of the $a$-oscillator are obtained and discussed.
+In Sec. (\ref{Seciii}), we will generalize the approach to three linearly interacting quantum oscillators denoted by $a,\,b,\,c$-oscillators.
+In the following, we explain how the problem can be generalized to $n$-linearly interacting oscillators.